 Regarding the writing activity for book publishing, I was assigned as the leader of the literary section and I did a couple of short stories, as well as contributing a reflective piece for the reflective essay section.
 I also wrote the introduction for the literary section.
 My classmate did the illustrations for the literary works.
 The first of the two stories is somewhat lengthy for a short story, and it looked like it was written by an American author.
 My professor thought that the story is actually part of a novel due to a longer dialogue between the characters of the story.
 The second one is shorter than the first one, and it was simpler and more realistic.
 Upon submitting the work, I knew I had to do better.

 We did a recording of our own radio show for our radio and TV script writing class (a business radio program featuring a guest, but I did the voice acting in lieu of the actual guest).
 My classmates were in charge of various tasks, from script writing to recording.
-I did the cover art, as well as being the Executive Producer (which doesn’t make sense, since I’m not the leader of the group *laugh*).
-We never did a sound check, and the production looked like it was recorded straight from a FM radio station, complete with static.
+I did the cover art, as well as being the Executive Producer (which doesn’t make sense since I’m not the leader of the group *laugh*).
+We never did a sound check, and the production looked like it was recorded straight from an FM radio station, complete with static.

 It’s the same with producing an episode of a TV program, a documentary about the life of a bus conductor.
 Again, my classmates are in charge of most of the tasks, and I’m in charge of the cover art, as well as the expenses.
-Well, we had a hard time finding a DVD case for our finished work, and we must have spent a lot of money with the printing.
-We did preview our work afterward.
+Well, we had a hard time finding a DVD case for our finished work, and we must have spent a lot of money on the printing.
+We did review our work afterward.

 The first few days of my internship focuses on observation.
 I witness the usual activities inside the news room, from gathering the latest news updates to presenting the news in front of the camera.
-My job is to assist the news presenter for the news updates (every 30 minutes) and the news production staff for the 5 o’clock news, and operate the teleprompter.
+My job is to assist the news presenter for the news updates (every 30 minutes) and the news production staff for the 5 o’clock news and operate the teleprompter.